zecruel/CadZinho/script/xlsxwriter/README.md

 Note: this module is no longer maintained.
 It is functional and if it meets your requirements then please use it.
 However, no new features will be added.

+Note 2: Modified to work internaly at CadZinho with Lua 5.4

 ## The xlsxwriter module